MadhavBahl/Basics-webtask/README.md

   * Connect Links part: Our social media links
   * Footer part: Subscribe bar, Contact Details, Terms and policies

- ## THE WEBSITE IS FULLY RESPONSIVE AND PROVIDES GOOD USER WXPERIENCE ON ANY DEVICE
+ ## THE WEBSITE IS FULLY RESPONSIVE AND PROVIDES GOOD USER EXPERIENCE ON ANY DEVICE